Model Context Protocol (MCP) Server

 Within an MCP server, a "tool" represents a capability or function that the AI can interact with.

-Our MCP server currently has a limited set of available MCP tools.
-More tools will be added in the future.
+Our MCP server has a limited set of available MCP tools today.
+More tools will be added over time.

 Updating the Local MCP Server